dev-walsh/WhitesManagement/WINDOWS_SETUP.md

-# Whites Management System - Windows Offline Setup
+# Fleet Management System - Windows Offline Setup

-This guide will help you set up and run the Whites Management System on your Windows machine completely offline.
-This comprehensive solution handles vehicle inventory, plant machines, maintenance tracking, and equipment hire management.
+This guide will help you set up and run the Fleet Management System on your Windows machine completely offline.

 ## System Requirements